 5 Centimeters Per Second makes us feel for Makoto Shinkai’s characters in a way that his other films do not.
 The film follows two close friends, Takaki Toono and Akari Shinohara, who keep drifting further apart as they go through life.
 Despite their efforts to stay in touch, they can’t seem to meet again despite the growing distance between them.
 The title is a reference to the speed of cherry blossoms falling-a poetic metaphor about how people tend to naturally drift away from each other throughout life’s natural progression.

 Jun and the other kids shouldn’t have to feel like the fate of the world is in their hands, but that’s exactly the situation they’re in.
 One of the kids who accepted Kokopelli’s contract must pilot the robot Zearth for each enemy.
-They will die if they win (and save the Earth from danger).
+They will lose one’s life if they win (and save the Earth from danger).
 The mecha will feed on the life of its pilot in exchange for using Zearth.
 No one, especially children, should make such a sacrifice.
 Is it even possible that they want to save everyone?
 It places children in traumatic situations, revealing their life perspectives and what they value most.

 Check Out: 13 Dark Anime Like The Promised Neverland